Development Environment and Tools¶

 - The Pull requests and issues sections on Github are NOT discussion forums.
 They are items that we need to execute and drive to closure.
 Use the mailing lists for discussions.

 - In case of both issues and pull-requests the original poster needs to respond to questions and provide clarifications regarding the issue or the change.
-Failing to do so, an issue or a pull request will be closed automatically after 6 months.
+After one week without a response to a request, a second attempt to elicit a response from the contributor will be made.
+After one more week without a response the item may be closed (draft and DNM tagged pull requests are excluded).

 All changes submitted to GitHub are subject to sanity tests that are run on emulated platforms and architectures to identify breakage and regressions that can be immediately identified.
 Sanity testing additionally performs build tests of all boards and platforms.
 Documentation changes are also verified through review and build testing to verify doc generation will be successful.